Tell the Truth!

-Tell the Truth! (Гавары праўду, Havary Praŭdu) is a campaign in Belarus, which was started on 25 February 2010 by educational and research institution "Movement Forward" and is supported by some social public figures.
+Tell the Truth! (Гавары праўду, Havary Praŭdu) is a campaign in Belarus that was started on 25 February 2010 by educational and research institution "Movement Forward" and is supported by a number of public figures.

 Belarusian poet Uladzimir Niaklajeu is the founder and former leader of the campaign.
-For a long time, the objective of the campaign was to collect and distribute true information about the situation in the society and state and only 6 month after Niaklajeu declared about the true objective of the campaign – victory in the coming presidential elections.
+For a long time, the campaign's stated goal was to collect and disseminate factual information about the state of affairs in society and the state.
+Six months after its founding, Niaklajeu announce that the campaign's true goal is victory in the 2010 Belarusian presidential election.

 In May 2010, dozens of activists of the campaign were subjected to persecution by Belarusian authorities.

 The campaign has become a basis for nominating Uladzimir Niaklajeu as a candidate on presidential elections of 2010 and it continued after the end of the elections.